Freedom to operate conundrum

 IP rights are territorial rights, as such the scope of an FTO search should cover all of the countries or jurisdictions in which the business intends to conduct its activities, or plans to make, use, sell, or import the new product or process.

 A thorough FTO search is complicated and costly.
-It is best to use a professional practitioner practiced in the art of IP searching.
+It is best to use a professional practitioner practised in the art of IP searching.

 In order to minimize risk and maximize value, initially limit the searches to countries in which the business intends to be commercially active and specifically focus on key competitors, key technology, and key markets.

 Balance is important.
 A business should consider the product or service being launched or acquired in terms of its value to the company.
-This include considering the existing or projected revenue.
-If it is a high-profit, high volume, and high margin product, they are most likely to lead to high damage awards if third party IP infringement is found, and as such worth to take the extra mile in securing FTO for such products or services.
+This includes considering the existing or projected revenue.
+If it is a high-profit, high volume, and high-margin product, they are most likely to lead to high damage awards if third-party IP infringement is found, and as such worth taking the extra mile in securing FTO for such products or services.

 Define a clear and property search strategy.
 The IP identified will depend on the quality of the search, and the degree of relevance of each IP form will be subject to interpretation.
 Some IP may not yet be in the public domain and thus unpublished at the time of the search and therefore not identified during the FTO search.